Crowdfunding real estate: What it is and how it works

 And start making money!

-Given the recent boom, interest and publicity around real estate crowdfunding sites, many firms – including many new startups and market entrants – are competing for your investment dollars.
+Given the recent growth and interest in real estate crowdfunding sites, many firms – including many new startups and market entrants – are competing for your investment dollars.
 And no two platforms are created equal.
-Every site will offer its unique feature set, opportunities, potential return on investment and suite of tools to maintain and keep track of your investments.
+Every site will offer its unique feature set, opportunities, potential return on investment, and tools to help you track your investments and their performance.

-Remember, real estate crowdfunding is a relatively new form of investing.
-It pays to research and dive into user comments and feedback associated with each online vendor before investing.
+Real estate crowdfunding is still a relatively new form of investing.
+It may help to review platform details, disclosures, and user feedback before deciding where to invest.

 Compare crowdfunding real estate sites: At a glance